Apparence-io/CamerAwesome/README.md

 This builder can be customized with various settings:

-- a theme
+- A theme.
-- builders for each part of the screen
+- Builders for each part of the screen.
-- initial camera setup
+- Initial camera setup.
-- preview positioning
+- Preview positioning.
-- additional preview decoration
+- Additional preview decoration.
-- and more!
+- And much more!

 Here is an example: